balopez83/Surface_Pro_3_Hackintosh/README.md

 - WiFi: (Marvell Avastar - Unsupported)
 - Bluetooth: (Marvell Avastar - Unsupported)
 - Accelerometer: (Unsupported)
-- Audio: Audio Jack & Audio over mDP (not yet tested)
+- Audio: Audio Jack & Audio over mDP (Working on this currently)
 - Power Management: (Partially supported but not completed)
 - DRM: (Unsupported on iGPU)
+- Power Button (Working on this currently)
+- Volume Buttons (Working on this currently)
+- mDP (Working on this currently)

 ## Credits